huma-engineering/huma-docs/data-collection/modules/risk-scores/cvd-score.md

 ## How it works

-Patients answer a series of questions relating to their lifestyle and also measures some vitals to calculate a score.
+Patients answer a series of questions relating to their lifestyle and the module also measures some vitals to calculate the final score.

 ![Accessing the CVD score questionnaire in Huma App](./assets/cvd-score.png)